 Inclusion and Diversity (I&D) – A Driver of Competitive Advantage

 At Prologis, bonus metrics include achievement of the company’s Five Drivers of Competitive Advantage: Inclusion & Diversity (I&D), Customer Experience, Advanced Analytics, Essentials and Continuous Improvement.
-The Five Drivers convey to our employees, customers and investors the value Prologis brings to our real estate operations through our scale, global reach, customer relationships, brand, business processes and talented team.
-To drive I&D throughout the organization, we intergrated it as the centerpiece of our Five Driver bonus metric for all employees.
-I&D is at the center of initiatives that push our business forward because we believe an inclusive culture supports the free flow of ideas that helps us accomplish the other drivers.
+The Five Drivers, which were converted to the 3Cs in 2019, convey to our employees, customers and investors the value Prologis brings to our real estate operations through our scale, global reach, customer relationships, brand, business processes and talented team.
+To drive I&D throughout the organization, in 2019 we continued to integrate it as the centerpiece of our Five Drivers bonus metric for all employees.
 The Prologis compensation committee also continues its focus on ensuring equitable pay practices and reviews succession with an emphasis on I&D, while also overseeing other initiatives.

 The Benefits of Working at Prologis